What Is the Microsoft Commerce Incentives Program and What Does It Mean for Your Business?

 Has not completed a partner-delivered assessment in the current Microsoft fiscal year

-If your company doesn’t meet every criterion, it’s still worth a 15-minute conversation.
+If your company does not meet every criterion, it is still worth a 15-minute conversation.
 Partial subsidy options sometimes apply, and the call is the fastest way to confirm where you stand.

 What Can You Access Through the Program?

-Through Exelegent’s MCI co-op funds, qualifying companies can access three types of partner-subsidized engagements:
+Through Exelegent’s MCI partner incentive funds, qualifying companies can access three types of subsidized engagements:

 Cybersecurity Assessment